This German Shepherd got a hero's goodbye when he finally succumbed to his illness.

 In 2016, Bodza was diagnosed with degenerative myelopathy, a disease that affects the spine.

 "His hind limbs lost their use and he could barely stand up anymore, much less walk," Smith said.
 "He couldn't handle the stress on his body and using the restroom was a task."

-And while putting Bodza down wasn’t easy on any of the soldiers who owed their lives to the loyal dog, it was almost like Bodza was relieved to be rid of the pain.
+And while putting Bodza down wasn't easy on any of the airmen who owed their lives to the loyal dog, it was almost like Bodza was relieved to be rid of the pain.